Many studies that use the Mayo Clinic Biobank are aimed at better understanding how a person's genes (DNA) may influence overall health and wellness.

-The Mayo Clinic Biobank is sending out a short (8-page) follow-up questionnaire to certain participants to find out about certain health conditions that may have developed since enrolling in the Biobank.
-The questionnaire includes a series of questions about gastric symptoms that would help us identify if you have an undiagnosed GI condition called irritable bowel syndrome.
-In addition, there are general health questions that your doctor would not typically ask.
+The questionnaire includes a series of questions about gastric symptoms that would help us identify if you have an undiagnosed gastroenterological condition called irritable bowel syndrome.

 For example, if you have developed a particular disease since you enrolled in the Biobank, we would know not to use your sample as a "control" (someone without the disease).
 However, your sample could be used as a "case" (someone with the disease).

 Although some of this information may be in Mayo medical records, we know that many people enrolled in the Biobank seek medical care at facilities other than Mayo Clinic.
 This questionnaire allows us to collect the same information from everyone.